willspencer171/Advanced-Programming/event_driven_programming/README.md

 We can provide a widget with a style by passing the style name (in this case `Warning.TButton`) to the `config()` method or class constructor

 For loads more info on this, have a look at [this website](https://tkdocs.com/tutorial/styles.html)

+Because I'm really falling behind again, I'm going to put an end to this here.
+The only notes to be written after this are about binding widgets to event handlers (i.e. callback methods) and other event-driven contexts.
+These are pretty much just server-client relationships and IoT networks.
+Not really all that interesting, but yeah that's that for now.
+Might come back to this later.